evercode1/package-for-views/packages/evercode1/view-maker/README.md

 Sometimes we need to do quick prototyping of data grids and we want to use vue.js.
-With our vue.js implementation, you get all of the views that come with basic, but you get also get a working data gridon the index page.
+With our vue.js implementation, you get all of the views that come with basic, but you get also get a working data grid on the index page.

 Our vue template is a simple implementation of a vue.js grid component, which can get you up and running quickly with a sortable, searchable grid.
 The command for that looks like